Fei-Ling/Project_410/README.md

 python Dictionary.py
 ```

-5. When running Dictionary.py, the default function is API() funtion, you can also open the Dictionary.py file and scroll down to the bottom of the file and uncomment other funtions to get the precision, recall or F1 for all the data sets.
+5. When running Dictionary.py, the default function is API() funtion, you can also open the Dictionary.py file and scroll down to the bottom of the file and uncomment other funtions and run the above commend line to get the precision, recall or F1 for all the data sets.

 For pair-wise learning to rank method: